-Epcot’s International Food & Wine Festival at Disney World runs September through November 2015.
+Epcot’s International Food & Wine Festival at Disney World runs September 25 through November 16, 2015.
+This post covers our tips, recommendations, and other assorted advice for making the most of the Food & Wine Festival.
 During this culinary celebration, guests can taste (and drink!) around Epcot’s World Showcase.
 The Epcot International Food & Wine Festival is one of our favorite events at Walt Disney World, and is one reason why we love visiting Walt Disney World during the fall.

 Although this article will provide tips for the Epcot International Food & Wine Festival, there are a lot of things we recommend doing in the fall; make sure to read our Mickey’s Not So Scary Halloween Party, the Tower of Terror 10-Miler runDisney event, and our When to Visit Walt Disney World posts to get an idea of what else to do this time of year.
 As you may know, fall is the perfect time to visit Walt Disney World!
 Well, my personal “perfect” time of year is Christmas (nothing beats Christmas at Walt Disney World for me!), but fall is a close second.